 We are working with Bentley Village Surgery, Boundaries Surgery in Four Marks and Chawton Park Surgery as ‘The A31 Group of Practices’, to offer patients access to additional GP and nurse appointments.
 From the beginning of May it has been possible to book routine appointments with a GP or nurse on weekday evenings until 8:00pm and on Saturday mornings from 8:00am – 10:00am.
 The clinicians working in these clinics are not available for urgent or emergency medical needs or for home visits.

 To book an 'Improved Access' appointment, please speak to a member of our reception team by calling on 01420 84676 or popping into the practice.
 Unfortunately the constraints of the 'shared IT system' means that currently you can only book these appointments during our normal hours (8:00am - 6:30pm Monday - Friday), and they cannot be booked on-line.
-If available, you will be offered an appointment at either here at the practice or at Chawton Park Surgery.
+If available, you will be offered an appointment one of the four participating surgeries.

 These sessions are staffed by doctors, nurses, healthcare assistants and receptionists from across the group of practices.
 You will be asked for your consent to share your medical records before an appointment is made for you with a clinician who does not routinely work for The Wilson Practice; if you provide consent it will enable that person to see your medical records and enter the details of your consultation into them.